rishabhprasad/ENSE375GroupA/Project 3/RoxanneHarrison.md

 }
 ```
 </details>
-The difference with the decrement function is that the count of patients cannot go below zero.
+The difference with this function is with the decrement.
+The count of patients cannot go below zero.
 Unless there are patients to be decremented, trying to decrement 0 will return false.

 The following test table was used to verify all variables:
 | Function                 | Description      | Input  | Expected Output | Actual Output | Confirmation |